carbon-language/carbon-lang/clang/docs/ClangFormatStyleOptions.rst

   If ``true``, spaces may be inserted into '()'.

 **SpacesBeforeTrailingComments** (``unsigned``)
-  The number of spaces to before trailing line comments.
+  The number of spaces before trailing line comments (//-comments).

+  This does not affect trailing block comments (/**/-comments) as those commonly have different usage patterns and a number of special cases.

 **SpacesInAngles** (``bool``)
   If ``true``, spaces will be inserted after '<' and before '>' in